sciZer0/7/v/README.md

 ### About 5 Fundamental Problems of All Current Blockchains

-Below are 5 fundamental problems of all current blockchains compared with the Vote Blockchain.
+Below are 5 fundamental problems of all current blockchains compared with the Unicorn Blockchain.